joelouthan/Theologicus/src/confession-1689/1689-01-6-the-whole-counsel-of-god.md

 And if God saves you, it is a done deal forever:

 >John 10:28–29 (CSB)  I give them eternal life, and they will never perish.
-No one will snatch them out of my hand.
-29 My Father, who has given them to me, is greater than all.
+No one will snatch them out of my hand.My Father, who has given them to me, is greater than all.
 No one is able to snatch them out of the Father’s hand.

 The whole counsel of God, expressed plainly in Scriptures or by good and necessary consequence may be deduced from Scripture is sufficient and basic and complete for our salvation, faith, and life.